google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 Building for multi-screen experiences is not as hard as it sounds.
-In this guide, we are going to create a simple landing page that shows you the basics of how to build using "[Mobile First](link to mobile first)" design principles that will enable you to easily scale your experiences up from a mobile device through to a Desktop and beyond.
+In this guide, we are going to create a simple landing page that shows you the basics of how to build a web site using "[Mobile First](link to mobile first)" design principles that will enable you to easily scale your experiences up from a mobile device through to a Desktop and beyond.
 We will show you best practices for interacting with touch and mice, structuring your content across screen sizes.